dazdaz/gemini/livewire-daz/README.md

-# Project Livewire
+# Gemini Multimodal Demo

 **Talk to AI like never before!
-Project Livewire is a real-time, multimodal chat application showcasing the power of Gemini 2.0 Flash (experimental) Live API.**
+Gemini Multimodal Demo is a real-time, multimodal chat application showcasing the power of Gemini 2.0 Flash (experimental) Live API.**

 Think "Star Trek computer" interaction – speak naturally, show your webcam, share your screen, and get instant, streamed audio responses.
-Livewire brings this futuristic experience to your devices today.
+Gemini Multimodal Demo brings this futuristic experience to your devices today.

 This project builds upon the concepts from the [Gemini Multimodal Live API Developer Guide](https://github.com/heiko-hotz/gemini-multimodal-live-dev-guide) with a focus on a more production-ready setup and enhanced features.